-Walmart is your best bet to find a PlayStation 5 this week, with an inventory drop rumored to take place on Thursday, July 29th.
-The company hasn’t officially confirmed the date, but keep a close eye on its PS5 product page for more info.
+Walmart is your best bet to find a PlayStation 5 this week, with an inventory drop confirmed to take place on Thursday, September 23rd at 12:00 p.m.
+PST.

 The last time Walmart offered next-gen consoles, it released stock in 10-minute waves, so it may be smart to check back after a few minutes if you initially hit a sellout screen.